The following are the thermal zones.

 The South Temperate Zone lies between Tropic of Capricorn (23½° South) and Antarctic Circle (66½° South).

-The sun is never overhead in this zone in winter season, the nights are longer and days are shorter and vice versa in summer.
+The sun is never overhead in this zone in the winter season, the nights are longer and days are shorter and vice versa in summer.

 The difference between the duration of the day and night increases towards the poles.